SystemsApproach/security/trust.rst

 Chapter 2:  Trust and Threats
 ==============================

+..
+In addition to a general discussion of threats, this chapter might also identify common threat models (and attack vectors).

 Before we address the how’s and why’s of building secure networks, it is important to establish one simple truth: We will inevitably fail.
 This is because security is ultimately an exercise in making assumptions